This post may contain affiliate links. Please read my full disclosure

 Here’s an example of how it works: A business might need people to do data entry, they post their “job” on the Mechanical Turk marketplace, you select to do the data entry, you get paid once your work is approved by the business who posted the job.

 I have done a lot of super-quick data entry gigs on Mturk which consisted of typing in names, address and emails and was paid up to .10 cents per task.
 I have also done some “find the zip code for this address” kind of jobs that took a few minutes to complete and paid around .20 cents per task.
 Granted, the pay per job is pretty low, but they are quick and easy to do and you are paid, via Paypal, as quickly as it takes for the person who created the job to approve your work.
 I have never waited longer than a day.

 Back in the day, the kids in the neighborhood would mow lawns and shovel snow.
 I even hired my neighbor’s son to help me rake out my gardens.
 Best $20.00 I spent that year !
 If you like a variety in your day and are up for helping others with miscellaneous tasks like cleaning, pulling weeds, moving, take a look at:

-From books, essays and ads to websites and blogs, content is everywhere.
+From books, essays, ads, to websites and blogs, content is everywhere.
 And thanks to the internet, more content is being written every second of the day.
-If you have some editing or proofreading experience, Scribendi, Cactus Communications and American Journal Experts are worth looking into.
+Which makes editing and proofreading a popular side job choice.

 Answering phone calls when a business owner is unavailable is a nice side gig that can be done at home.
 You don’t need a whole lot of skills, but you do have to be extremely organized and have great customer support skills.
 Vicky Virtual is the #1 place that comes to mind in this line of side gigs.